jimmyjames/Documentation/smartapp-developers-guide/async-http.rst

 SmartApps and Device Handlers may need to communicate with third party services via HTTP.
 This can be accomplished using the various HTTP APIs such as ``httpGet()``, ``httpPost()``, ``httpPut()``, etc, as discussed in the :ref:`calling_web_services` documentation.
 But, these APIs are synchronous in nature - the currently executing SmartApp or Device Handler waits for the response from the third party.
-This synchronous execution occupies the current thread executing the SmartApp or Device Handler, and increases the likelihood of hitting the execution timeout.
+This synchronous execution blocks the current thread executing the SmartApp or Device Handler, and increases the likelihood of hitting the execution timeout.

 To address these issues, we're releasing new APIs so SmartApps and Device Handlers can make HTTP requests *asynchronously*.
 We specify the details of the request, along with the name of a method (that we must implement) to call with the response.